emissary-ingress/emissary/docs/user-guide/getting-started.md

 The Ambassador Edge Stack is typically deployed to Kubernetes from the command line.
 If you don't have Kubernetes, you should use our [Docker](../../about/quickstart) image to deploy the Ambassador Edge Stack locally.
 Or, if you're a Minikube user, [check out these directions](#minikube-users).

-When you install Edge Control to manage your Edge Stack, it will:
+When you use Edge Control to install the Ambassador Edge Stack, it will:

 * Generate a domain name for you to access your Edge Policy Console and complete advanced configuration